bigilisandro/image-gallery-react/README.md

 ## 📜 Description

 This project is a Image Gallery that consumes images from Imgur API and allows users to filter results in section, sort, window and viral.
-The Gallery uses React, Redux, TypeScript and React-Bootstrap as Frontend tools.
+The Gallery uses React, TypeScript and React-Bootstrap as Frontend tools.

 ## 🌐 Links